Confidence and supply: Australia

+Federal

-The Australian Labor Party Gillard Government formed a minority government in the hung parliament elected at the 2010 federal election resulting from a confidence-and-supply agreement with three independent MPs and one Green MP.
+The Australian Labor Party Gillard government formed a minority government in the hung parliament elected at the 2010 federal election resulting from a confidence-and-supply agreement with three independent MPs and one Green MP.

+New South Wales

+Following the 2023 New South Wales state election, the Labor opposition reached 45 out of 47 seats required for a majority.
+Independent MLAs, Alex Greenwich, Greg Piper, and Joe McGirr entered into a confidence-and-supply agreement with the Labor government.

+Tasmania

+Following the 2024 Tasmanian state election, the incumbent Liberal government reached 14 out of 18 seats required for a majority.
+The Jacqui Lambie Network, along with Independent MHAs, David O'Byrne and Kristie Johnston entered into a confidence-and-supply agreement with the Liberal government.

+Australian Capital Territory

+Following the 2024 Australian Capital Territory election, the ACT Labor Party party reached 10 out of 13 seats required for a majority, with the ACT Greens holding the balance of power with 4 seats.
+Unlike the previous three elections, Labor and the Greens did not enter into a coalition government.
+Instead, the Greens pledged to provide confidence and supply to a minority Labor government.

 Canada

 Federal

-In November 2008, the Liberal Party and the New Democratic Party (NDP) reached an agreement to form a minority coalition government, with the Bloc Québécois having signed a confidence agreement to support the proposed coalition.
-However, the proposed coalition and confidence agreement fell apart in January 2009, as a result of an ensuing parliamentary dispute.
+In November 2008, the Liberal Party and the Bloc Québécois signed a confidence agreement to support a proposed coalition.
+However, the proposed agreements fell apart in January 2009, as a result of an ensuing parliamentary dispute.

 In 2022, a few months into the 44th Canadian Parliament, the NDP agreed to a confidence-and-supply agreement with the governing Liberal Party, to continue the Liberal minority government.
-The deal will keep the minority Liberal government in power until 2025, with the NDP agreeing to support the government on confidence motions and budget votes.
-In exchange, the Liberal government is understood to have pledged to advance work on key NDP policy priorities on dental care, pharmaceutical drugs, and affordable childcare.
+The deal was intended to keep the minority Liberal government in power until 2025, with the NDP agreeing to support the government on confidence motions and budget votes.
+In exchange, the Liberal government pledged to advance work on key NDP policy priorities on dental care, pharmaceutical drugs, and affordable childcare.
+NDP leader Jagmeet Singh announced the early termination of the agreement on 4 September 2024.